Un pays supplémentaire (an additional country)

 approx. 40 minutes

-Claudine Simon : concept, performance
+Claudine Simon : concept, writing, performer

 AnneSophie Berard : scenographer